Jeunese/jeunese.github.io/docs/style-guide.md

 Reserve acronyms and abbreviations for when space is limited or for when users are more familiar with the acronym or abbreviation than the phrase it's based on (for example, URL).
 When you do use acronyms and abbreviations:

--  Don't capitalise the words on which the acronym is based unless it is a proper noun.
+-  Don't capitalise the words on which the acronym is based unless referring to a proper noun.
 -  Avoid using the possessive form with abbreviations and acronyms.
 -  Use the proper article with an acronym in the sentence.
 -  Don't use an apostrophe for the plural of an acronym.
 -  Avoid using abbreviations and acronyms for the first time in a title or heading, unless the abbreviation or acronym is a keyword, in which case, introduce the acronym in parenthesis following the full phrase it's based on.
 -  Use abbreviations for a unit of measurement.
-	-  If an abbreviation matches a preposition, include a period after (for example, 3 ft, 5 in.).
+	-  If an abbreviation matches a preposition, include a period after.
+For example, "3 ft, 5 in."
-	-  Insert a space between the number and the unit of measure
+	-  Insert a space between the number and the unit of measure.

 In technical documentation, spell out acronyms on first reference.
 Include the acronym in parentheses immediately following the expanded form unless it's a long-established acronym (for example, HTML).